 Performs related duties as assigned.

-Principles of business management and public administration
+Principles and practices of business and public administration

 Anticipate conditions, plan ahead, establish priorities, and meet schedules